 The Mixed Income Rental Building is complete.
 The building received its Certificate of Occupancy in December 2008.
 Of the 33 low-income units, all tenants have moved in.
 Of the 44 middle-income units, all tenants have moved in.
-LMDC is reviewing the HPD process to comply with the 30 year monitoring requirements for the projects as outlined in the Subrecipient Agreement.
+LMDC is working with HPD on developing a process to comply with the 30 year monitoring requirements for the project as outlined in the Subrecipient Agreement.
+A final invoice and final actual budget for the project will be submitted next quarter.

-This Report Period Cumulative Actual Total / Expected Low Mod Total Low Mod Total of housing units 0 0 0 0/0 0/0 77/77 of Households benefitting 0 0 0 0/44 0/33 0/77
+This Report Period Cumulative Act tual Total / Expe ected Low Mod Total Low Mod Total of housing units 0 0 0 0/0 0/0 77/77 of Households benefitting 0 0 0 0/44 0/33 0/77

-Grantee Activity Number:SSite-0171Activity Title:SSite-0171
+Grantee Activity Number: SSite-0171 Activity Title: SSite-0171